 - Requests for tenure-line positions

-In spring, the Provost and the Dean of Academic Affairs review requests for tenure-line (tenure-track and tenured) faculty positions.
+In spring, the Provost and the Dean of Faculty review requests for tenure-line (tenure-track and tenured) faculty positions.
 Teaching unit chairs/directors play a critical role in working with their dean to shape the composition of the faculty to meet the University's strategic goals.

 8. Staff Relations and Management